-Catharine Pierce and her husband Robert have actually appeared here before, mostly because of her habit of topless gardening but also because he turned out to be quite a character as well.
+Catharine Pierce and her husband Robert have actually appeared here before, partly because of her topless-gardening habit but also because he turned out to be quite a character as well.
 See “Good Reason to Kill #51: Told My Wife to Keep Her Shirt On,” Lowering the Bar (Oct.
 9, 2014).
 They are a charming pair of individuals who have troubled Boulder County for some time now with their general belligerence and frequently public semi-nudity.
 Robert Pierce was investigated by the Secret Service in 2013 for allegedly threatening to kill the president.
 A waitress said she overheard him saying he was going to “kill Obama and bring him down,” which he semi-denied.
 “I said I would go to D.C. to debate the president on any topic and kill him in the process and bring him down,” he claimed later, so I guess you could say it was a rhetorical threat.

 He has also claimed to be the son of President Eisenhower, which he isn’t.